shervinmin/DeepCovid/README.md

 python ResNet18_train.py --dataset_path ./data/ --batch_size 20 --epoch 50 --num_workers 4 --learning_rate 0.001
 ```

+This code fine-tunes a pre-trained ResNet18 model on the training dataset.
+The architecture of ResNet18 is shown below:

 Note that if you are running this on Windows, you need to set the num_workers to 0, as PyTorch support on Windows is still limited.

 ## Inference Code